 Barnes’ first book-length work was The Book of Repulsive Women: 8 Rhythms and 5 Drawings in 1915.
 It was brief, hardly more than a chapbook.
 Over the next few years, she wrote plays, a few of which were staged by the Provincetown Players in Cape Cod.

-Barnes’ second novel, Nightwood (1936), has long been considered her literary masterpiece, and is still regarded as one of the most influential works of modernist fiction.
-This experimental work of fiction explores the lives and loves of five eccentric and extraordinary people, this may be the first modern novel with a transgender character.
+Barnes continued to spend her time in Paris into the 1930s, between visiting England and South Africa.
+It was during this time of travel and shifting about that she wrote her famed novel Nightwood (1936).
+It has long been considered her literary masterpiece, and is still regarded as one of the most influential works of modernist fiction.
+This experimental novel explores the lives and loves of five eccentric and extraordinary people, and may be the first modern novel with a transgender character.

 “Morbid?
 You make me laugh …”

-Barnes was known for her dark sense of humor and was occasionally accused of being morbid as well.
+Barnes was known for her dark sense of humor and was occasionally accused of being morbid.
 When asked why she was “so dreadfully morbid” in a 1919 interview, she replied:

 “Morbid?
 You make me laugh.
 This life I write and draw and portray is life as it is, and therefore you call it morbid.
 Look at my life.
 Look at the life around me.
 Where is this beauty that I am supposed to miss?
 The nice episodes that others depict?
 Is not everything morbid?
 I mean the life of people stripped of their masks.

 Where are the relieving features?
 Often I sit down to work at my drawing board, at my typewriter.
 All of a sudden my joy is gone.
 I feel tired of it all because, I think, ‘What’s the use?’
 Today we are, tomorrow dead.
 We are born and don’t know why.
 We live and suffer and strive, envious or envied.
 We love, we hate, we work, we admire, we despise. … Why?
 And we die, and no one will ever know that we have been born.”